odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/jim-corbett-country/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/half-day-tour-of-old-delhi-by-metro-and-rickshaw/
+        title: Morning tour of Old Delhi by Metro & rickshaw
         content: >-
           A half-day tour to Old Delhi using the modern Metro and the traditional cycle rickshaw.
 The Metro brings you to the heart of Old